Electric Campsite Rules

 Check out time is 1PM.

-unit and place it in a designated public parking area and enjoy the lake the
+unit from the campsite and place it in a designated public parking area and enjoy the lake the

 day of your checkout.